repat/laravel-helper/README.md

 ```

 #### `scrub_url($url)`
 Removes the protocol, www and trailing slashes from a URL.
+You can then e.g. test HTTP vs. HTTPS connections.

 ```php
 scrub_url('https://www.repat.de/');